Categorías

 This amazing butterfly with translucent wings lives in the deep and shady parts of the jungle.
 It got its name from the amber details on its wings and from being semi-transparent, like a ghost or ghost.

-A green leaf is visible through the translucent wings of two butterflies at night in the Amazon.
+A green leaf is visible through the translucent wings of two butterflies at night in the .Amazon Trip -Reptiles

 Brazilian Wandering Spider .